Kansas Museum of History: Galleries

+The museum's collection includes a steam locomotive and a log cabin.
 The museum also holds one of the United States' largest collections of Civil War flags from African American regiments.
 At least one of these flags is always on display in the main gallery.

 Awards and honors

 The Kansas Museum of History's main gallery and changing exhibits have won numerous Awards of Merit, the highest honor bestowed by the American Association for State and Local History.
 The museum is accredited by the American Alliance of Museums.